Cozy Peach Kitchen

 If you've made your way around the internet, you've probably seen a few recipes for "bliss balls" or "energy bites".
 Whatever you call them, they're out there, and they're good.

-So today I present to you no-bake strawberry almond energy balls, the perfect quick snack or healthy dessert.
+So today I present to you no-bake strawberry almond energy balls, the perfect quick snack or healthy dessert when you're craving strawberry but looking for something a little lighter than strawberry cookies or strawberry cake.

-• diet-friendly: vegan, vegetarian, soy-free and gluten-free optional (use certified gluten free oats)
+• Dietary features: vegan, vegetarian, soy-free, and gluten-free optional (use certified gluten-free oats)

-• quick & easy: Only 5 minutes of active time
+• Quick & easy: Requires only 5 minutes of active time to make.

 Labeled ingredients used to make energy balls.